mpv-player/mpv/CONTRIBUTING.md

 ==============

 - State your platform and mpv version.
+- Make sure you're actually using the latest mpv release.
+Linux distributions in particular love redistributing ancient and unmaintained mpv releases.
 - Attach a log file made with ``-v`` or ``--log-file=output.txt``.
 - Avoid attaching text files packed in archive files (zip/rar/...), unless explicitly asked so.
 There are better means, such as using http://sprunge.us